WSWI: WSWI

 For its first year, WSWI used the WIKY AM tower site.
-However, in 1982, the tower collapsed, and the station was forced to use a 300 ft as an improvised antenna.
+However, in 1982, the tower collapsed, and the station was forced to use a 300 ft improvised antenna.
 It had already been planned for ISUE to build its own tower within five years, and as a result of the collapse, this was accelerated, with Englebrecht loaning $300,000 to the university to finance construction of an on-campus transmitter facility; meanwhile, funds were raised from the community to build a satellite receiver to allow the station to access satellite-delivered news and music programming.
 The tower was erected in 1983 after the FCC granted approval to the university.
 In 1985, ISUE was separated from Indiana State University in Terre Haute and became the University of Southern Indiana.
 Beginning in 1988, USI partnered with WPSR (90.7 FM), owned by the Evansville Vanderburgh School Corporation, to permit evening broadcasts of its athletics events.
 In 1997, the transmitter was replaced after the 1950s unit donated by South Central broke down in a summer heat wave.

 In 1999, WSWI moved to a new liberal arts center on the USI campus, and student interest increased.
 To provide more air time for students, two longtime specialty shows featuring classical and big band music ended their runs on the station.
 The station began streaming on the internet in 2002, which also enabled nighttime programming and thus coverage of more USI sporting events.

 WSWI, then known as "The Edge", and WPSR deepened their partnership in 2010 when WSWI's programming debuted as an HD2 subchannel of the latter station.
 In 2016, an analog FM signal was added when translator W239CI was put into service, the culmination of efforts dating to the early 1990s to put WSWI on FM; the FM translator is broadcast from the WIKY tower site.
 As a result, all USI sports broadcasts previously on WPSR moved to WSWI, though WSWI would continue producing high school sports broadcasts for WPSR.
 The station then rebranded as The Spin in time for the fall semester after press coverage of the FM launch led to a trademark concern; to remain "The Edge", WSWI would have had to pay an annual fee.